moomoomoo309/pidginBot/README.md

 Dependencies:

--Python 2.7 (May run on older versions of python?
-Is not Python 3 compatible due to Unicode shenanigans)
+-Python 2.7/3.4 (May run on 3.5 or older versions, not tested)

 -PyGObject (pip install pygobject)